schurms/3813ICT-Assignment2/README.md

 - **Models** - Models can be found within the MODELS folder.
 The following Angular models are implemented:
   - *Group* - Model defining the structure of a Group Class.
 A group has channels and user imports.
   - *Channel* - Model defining the structure of a Channel Class.
 A channel has user imports.
   - *User* - Model defining the structure of a User Class.
-A User has Group and Channel